Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

-With the album Death Magnetic, Metallica shows that they still have what it takes to be a great band
+With This Album Metallica shows that they still have what it takes to be a great band

 After the release of St. Anger, I'm sure many metal fans were wondering whether Metallica was done as a band or whether they would release something better.
 Well, they answered that question with the release of Death Magnetic in 2008.